“Coitus” refers to the penetration of a vagina by a penis.

 3.9 Claims arising from any contractual terms for exclusive claim maybe adjudicated by an arbitration panel, subject to the provisions of the Arbitration Act.

 Section 4: Status of Expectation of Sexual Exclusivity before this Act

 4.1 Any individual who was validly married prior to this Act, may take an oath declaring that he had coitus with the spouse prior to this Act coming into force, and this oath shall be conclusive evidence of the same for satisfying 2.1 and 2.2.
 The claim arising from this coitus shall be deemed to be prevailing.

 4.2 Except as expressly provided for by this section, no coitus which occurred before this Act came into effect shall satisfy 2.1 or 2.2.

 4.3 All divorce proceedings in process when this Act was passed shall continue as if this Act was not passed.

-4.4 All prenuptial contracts in effect before this Act shall be null and void unless the contract is translated into a contract for managing sexual expectations which satisfies Section 2 and Section 3, and the contracting parties take an oath that they had coitus.
+4.4 All prenuptial contracts in effect before this Act shall be null and void unless it incorporates terms for managing sexual expectations, or translates the relevant terms for the same, which satisfies Section 2 and Section 3, and the contracting parties take an oath that they had coitus.